pyxem/pyxem/doc/user_guide/intro.rst

 Where do I start?
 =================

-First start by installing pyxem.
-See the section for :ref:`Installation` for more infromation.
+The user guide contains more detailed information on how to use pyxem.
+It helps you get started with pyxem and contains more detailed information on how to use the different features of pyxem.

 There are a number of resources available to help you get started with pyxem:

-- :ref:`User Guide`: The user guide contains more detailed information on how to use pyxem.
-It helps you get started with pyxem and contains more detailed information on how to use the different features of pyxem.
+- :ref:`Installation`: Recommended instructions to install pyxem.
 - :ref:`Examples<examples-index>`: A collection of small scripts and snippets of code to help perform common operations.
 This is a good place to start if you want to build your own analysis.
 - :ref:`Tutorials`: A collection of tutorials and workflows to help you get started with a wide